-NCache provides Memcached gateway servers to use NCache without any application code changes or recompilation.
-NCache Memcached gateway is implemented based on Memcached socket protocol and acts as a Memcached server for Memcached applications.
+NCache provides Memcached Gateway Servers to use NCache without any application code changes or recompilation.
+NCache Memcached Gateway is implemented based on the Memcached socket protocol and acts as a Memcached server for Memcached applications.
 It understands all Memcached client requests and sends responses accordingly.
-However, it only serves as a proxy and in fact connects to the NCache cluster.
+However, it only serves as a proxy and, in fact, connects to the NCache cluster.

-Gateway intercepts Memcached commands and then in turn executes NCache APIs equivalent to these commands on NCache distributed cache.
-This gives you NCache support for any type of Memcached client regardless of which programming language they’re developed in.
-There are two deployments of NCache Memcached gateway:
+Gateway intercepts Memcached commands and executes the NCache API equivalent on the NCache distributed cache.
+This approach gives you NCache support for any Memcached client, regardless of the application's programming language.
+There are two deployments of the NCache Memcached gateway:

 Memcached Client Side Gateway

-NCache gateway server is installed on the application servers.
-Applications talk to local gateway severs and then gateway servers act as a NCache client and execute the requested commands on NCache.
+NCache Gateway Server installs on the application servers.
+Applications talk to the local Gateway Servers, and then the Gateway Servers act as NCache clients and execute the requested commands on NCache.

-Gateway server is an intelligent NCache client that keeps record of all NCache servers in the cluster.
-Thus if any of the node in NCache cluster gets down, gateway starts communicating with other available NCache servers.
-This avoids a single point of failure for application.
-While using gateway, it is recommended to use NCache remote client configuration for using NCache in Memcached applications.
+The Gateway Server is an intelligent NCache client that keeps a record of all NCache servers in the cluster.
+Thus if any of the nodes in the NCache cluster gets down, the gateway starts communicating with other available NCache servers.
+This approach avoids a single point of failure for application.
+While using the gateway, use the NCache remote client configuration.
 Figure 1 illustrates this deployment.

 Memcached Server Side Gateway

-NCache gateway server is installed on NCache cache servers.
-Applications talk to gateway severs running on cache servers and then gateway server talks to cache and sends response back to the client.
-In the below diagram (figure 2), you can see that the Memcached gateway server (also called Memcached Client Wrapper) runs on NCache cache servers.
-The Memcached client application talks to this gateway as if it is a Memcached server.
-And, this in turn talks to the NCache cluster using NCache API calls.
+When NCache is installed on any cache server it also installs the Gateway just like any other service.
+Applications talk to Gateway Servers running on cache servers, and then the Gateway Server talks to the cache and sends a response back to the client.
+In Figure 2, the Memcached Gateway Server (the Memcached Client Wrapper) runs on the NCache cache servers.
+The Memcached client application talks to this gateway like a Memcached server.
+And, in turn, talks to the NCache cluster using NCache API calls.